konstanzer/reducing_churn/readme.md

 ![](img/corr.png)

 ## Hypotheses

 #### Chi-Squared contingency tables

-$ H_0 $ Gender is independent of churn.
+H~0~ Gender is independent of churn.

-$ H_1 $ Churn depends on gender.
+H~1~ Churn depends on gender.

-I rant chi-squared test for every variable but here I've only included the two in which the null hypothesis was not rejected.
+I ran a chi-squared test for every variable but here I've only included the two in which the null hypothesis was not rejected, meaning all other variable distributions indicated a relationship with churn.

 Bonferroni correction = 4